terremoth/awesome-hilarious-repos/README.md

 - [Is Even](https://github.com/samuelmarina/is-even) - Is a number even?
 - [is-thirteen npm package](https://github.com/jezen/is-thirteen) - verify if a number is equal 13 (wtfffff)
 - [Simple easy PHP plus 2 numbers (wtf)](https://github.com/Herzult/SimplePHPEasyPlus) - the best enterprised and standadized code to sum to numbers in PHP!
-- [Not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
-Add opacity to the \<body\> and decrease it every day until their site completely fades away!
+- [Not-paid](https://github.com/kleampa/not-paid) - User didnt pay?
+Add opacity to the \<body\> and decrease every day until his website completely fades away!
 - [Hipku](https://github.com/gabemart/hipku) - JavaScript library to encode IPv6 and IPv4 addresses as [haiku](https://en.wikipedia.org/wiki/Haiku)
-- [FuckItJs](https://github.com/mattdiamond/fuckitjs) - uses state-of-the-art technology to make sure your javascript code runs whether your compiler likes it or not.
+- [FuckItJs](https://github.com/mattdiamond/fuckitjs) - uses state-of-the-art tech to make sure your JS code runs whether your compiler likes it or not
 - [DADA.js](https://github.com/matthias-vogt/DADA.js) - plant something that looks like a Virus made of Windows 98 dialogs on your website
 - [NPM All Fucking Packages](https://www.npmjs.com/package/npm-all-packages) - Yes, someone did this
 - [Penis.js](https://github.com/edankwan/penis.js/) - what if you want to "compare" things size? if you know what I mean ( ͡° ͜ʖ ͡°)